Experienced Divorce Lawyers and Solicitors in Dorset

 If you are thinking about a divorce, you are not alone.
-It can be a very difficult and emotional time for all those concerned, which is why your choice of lawyer is very important.
+It can be a very difficult and emotional time for all those concerned, which is why your choice of divorce lawyer is very important.
 Here, at Harold G Walker Solicitors our Family Solicitors and Lawyers in Dorset are experienced in dealing with divorcing couples, as well as all the issues that arise from separation.
 Our Divorce Lawyers work with clients across Bournemouth, Poole and surrounding areas to helping them find the best possible solution to the breakdown of your marriage.
 We use a collaborative approach or mediation aiming to minimise the conflict that invariably arises throughout the Divorce process.

-To understand your options we offer a FREE initial 30 minute no-obligation appointment, so you can discuss your situation and concerns with one of our Family Solicitors.
+To understand your options we offer a FREE initial 30 minute no-obligation appointment, so you can discuss your situation and concerns with one of our Divorce Lawyers.
 They will provide you with an overview of the process and answer any questions or worries you may have.
 It will be very helpful if you could bring:

 - Identity documents: passport/driving licence and utility bill stating name and address

 - Information about your finances – joint and individual

 - Pen and paper to write down notes from the meeting